boiidevelopment/boii_utils/README.md

 Full setup guide: `docs/2-Installation.md`.

 ## Dependencies

 - **[OxMySQL](https://github.com/overextended/oxmysql/releases)**

 ## License

-Released under the **MIT License**.
+Released under the MIT License.
-Yes, **MIT**.
-That means it’s free, open-source, and yours to build with — but **not** to resell.
+That means it’s free, open-source, and yours to use, modify, sell, or build on — just don’t remove the license or the credit.
+You’re welcome to profit from it, but let’s keep things respectful: don’t act like you wrote it all yourself.

 ## Contributing

 Got code?
 Great.
 Got opinions?
 Even better.

 If you’ve written something useful, spotted something broken, or just want eternal internet glory *(or shame)*, submit a pr.
-We welcome contributions, improvements, fixes, rants, and clever feature requests.
+We welcome contributions, improvements, fixes, and clever feature requests.

 You can also reach out through Discord if you would prefer.